gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 - Partially term matching.
 The user is prompted that the exact criteria doesn't match, but a less ranking one is provided.
 - Terms out of scope.
 Point the user the online shop doesn't sell such products.

 Conversely, this model doesn't handle with misspellings, which represent alone about 15% of online search failures.
-Another missing point is the term relatedness matching, or semantic matching that can satisfy the search with relevant and pertinent results whenever customers use different terms from those in the website.
-This is already solved by mean of neural networks, I will describe it in another article, soon.
+This technique doesn't deal with relatedness matching, or semantic matching.
+That means we can't satisfy the search with relevant and pertinent results whenever customers use different terms from those in the website.
+I have already solved this problem by means of neural networks, and I will describe it in another article.